Effective Date: Monday, 18 November 2024 (Revised on April 26, 2025)

 12. Health and Safety

-• Well-being Support: Access to lectures that provide health counselling, stress reduction strategies, and mental health support services.
+• Members have access to lectures offering health advice, stress management strategies, and mental health support.

 13. Certification